wp-plugins/kpicasa-gallery/readme.txt

 == Installation ==

-1. Unzip the archive to your wp-content/plugins folder.
+1. Unzip the archive to your `wp-content/plugins/` folder.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the `Plugins` menu in WordPress
-1. Create post or a page with "KPICASA\_GALLERY(your\_google\_username)" as the only content.
+1. Create post or a page with `KPICASA_GALLERY(YourPicasaUsername)` as the only content.
-   For example, if your Picasa username is john123, you should create a post or page with: KPICASA\_GALLERY(john123)
+   For example, if your Picasa username is john123, you would create a post or page with `KPICASA_GALLERY(john123)`
 1. Browse to that post or page, voilà!

+== Frequently Asked Questions ==

+= Why am I getting this error: Parse error: syntax error, unexpected T_STRING, expecting T_OLD_FUNCTION or T_FUNCTION or T_VAR or '}' =

+Make sure you are running PHP 5.
+This plugin uses features only available since PHP5.
+It will not work with PHP 4.